 The story of Kirkwall has largely been the story of the development of its harbour.
 In the early days the bay extended further south than it does now, to the Peerie Sea.
 These days this is a manicured inland lake.
 In the 1100s it formed the harbour and extended almost to the west end of the Cathedral.

 In 1811 work began on a series of harbour improvements at the north end of the town, on the site of today's harbour.
 These improvements have continued over the years, and the late 1990s saw a significant extension to the main pier.
 2003 saw the trend continue with the completion of deeper water port facilities a little around the bay at Hatston.
-Only some of the 70 cruise ships that call into Kirkwall each year could previously berth at the quayside.
+Only some of the (now over 140 annually) cruise ships that call into Kirkwall could previously berth at the quayside.
 Others had to anchor in the bay and transfer passengers to dry land on tenders.
-The pier at Hatston means this far fewer now need to do so, and it also serves the larger NorthLink Ferries that replaced the long-standing P&O services to Aberdeen and Lerwick.
+The pier at Hatston means this far fewer now need to do so, and it also handles the NorthLink Ferries' service to Aberdeen and Lerwick.

 Kirkwall is also the terminal for many of the ferries to Orkney's north isles.
 The ferry to Shapinsay departs from a slipway on the west side of the lifeboat pier.
 Ferries to Westray, Stronsay, Sanday and Eday depart from the linkspan on the main pier.

 Most of Kirkwall's excellent shopping is to be found in Bridge and Albert Streets, whose narrowness and architectural value would do considerably credit to somewhere better know for its medieval street pattern like York.
 A word of warning.
-These streets are paved and pedestrianised, but this is neither observed nor enforced.
+These streets are paved, but only "semi-pedestrianised".
 As a result pedestrians have to dodge a steady stream of vehicles making their way from the harbour to the Cathedral.
 This is a shame: this traffic is all that prevents shopping in Kirkwall being a truly idyllic experience.

 Today's Kirkwall is the centre of Orkney in many different ways.
 Lying on the narrow neck of land on which East and West Mainland meet, almost all roads linking the two pass through the town.
 It is also the point from which ferries depart for all the northern isles except Rousay.
 Orkney Ferries provide the inter-island links and their fine stone headquarters building is on Harbour Street, nearly opposite the end of Bridge Street.